kadena-io/kuro/kadena-beta/docs/Ansible-README.md

 `ansible-playbook /path/to/playbook.yml`

 Playbooks are composed of `plays`, which are then composed of `tasks`.
 Plays and tasks are executed sequentially.
-But it is possible to only execute certain tasks via the use of `tags`.

 `start_instances.yml` : This playbook launches EC2 instances that have the
                         necessary files and directories to run the Kadena